Michigan Vets, Please Educate Your Clients About Declawing & The Easy, Humane Alternatives

 0 have signed.
 Let’s get to 15,000!

-Dear Dr Marie Breuker, Dr Sam Ciatto, and other Michigan vets,
+Dear Dr Marie Breuker, Dr Sam Ciatto, and other Michigan veterinarians,

-We, the undersigned, ask you to educate your clients about how declawing is harmful to the long term health and well-being of a kitty and about the humane alternatives.
-Please protect all animals and speak out against declawing.
+We, the undersigned, ask you to please help us educate your clients and the public about how declawing is harmful to the long term health and well-being of a kitty and about the humane alternatives.

 Please protect the health and well-being of cats and kittens and stop performing this inhumane, mutilating, and very unnecessary procedure.

-You do so many wonderful things for animals but declawing does NOT keep a cat in a home and all declawed cats suffer in some way from walking on their amputations.
+You do so many wonderful things for animals but declawing does NOT keep a cat in a home and all declawed cats suffer in some way from from this barbaric amputation procedure.

 Declawing is the amputation of a cat's last toe bone and claw.
 It is performed routinely in your Michigan veterinary clinics, despite it having absolutely no benefit to the cat and despite it being bad for the welfare of ALL cats.

 Cats deserve better.
 Declawing is NOT a compassionate solution to finding cats a home.

 Please provide brochures and information about the humane and commonsense alternatives like nail trims, sturdy scratchers, deterrents, Feliway, Feliscratch, and Soft Paws.
 Please educate cat owners in Michigan and the local animal rescue about the awful truth about declawing so they stop asking for this barbaric and harmful procedure for their beloved cats.